Kitsunebi: Overview

-Kimimori Sarashina, a researcher of local stories, summarizes the features of the kitsunebi as follows: in places where there'd be no presence of fire, mysterious flames like those of paper lantern or a torch would appear in a line and flicker in and out, with fires that have gone out sometimes even appearing in yet another place, so that if one attempted to chase after what was behind all this, it would disappear in the middle.
+Kimimori Sarashina, a researcher of local stories, summarizes the features of the kitsunebi as follows: in places where there was no presence of fire, mysterious flames like those of a paper lantern or a torch would appear in a line and flicker in and out, with fires that had gone out sometimes appearing in yet another place, so that if one attempted to chase after what was behind all this, it would disappear in the middle.
 When they appear between spring and autumn, they show up especially in hot summers and appear easily when it is cloudy when the weather is changing.

-They are said to appear from between ten and several hundred in a line, and just when one thinks that they have increased, they would suddenly disappear then multiply once again.
-In the Nagano Prefecture, a ton of lights like that of a paper lantern would appear in a line and flicker.
+They are said to appear from ten to several hundred in a line, and just when one thinks that they have increased, they would suddenly disappear, then multiply once again.
+In the Nagano Prefecture, many lights like that of a paper lantern would appear in a line and flicker.

 The line's length spans across up to one ri (about 500–600 m).
 Generally the color of the fire is red or orange, but there have been several examples of witnesses that have seen blue flames.